10-Q 1 veev-20230731.htm 10-Q veev-20230731

 Balance Sheet Hedges

 We enter into foreign currency forward contracts in order to hedge our foreign currency exposure.
 These forward contracts are not designated as hedging instruments under applicable accounting guidance, and therefore, we account for them at fair value with changes in the fair value recorded as a component of other income, net in our condensed consolidated statements of comprehensive income.
 Cash flows from such forward contracts are classified as operating activities.
-The realized foreign currency gains were immaterial for both the three and six months ended July 31, 2023 and $4 million and $8 million for the three and six months ended July 31, 2022, respectively.
+Realized and unrealized foreign currency gains and losses on hedges were immaterial for the three and nine months ended October 31, 2024 and 2023.

 The fair value of our outstanding derivative instruments is summarized below (in thousands):